 Deformation belts vary widely in trend with respect to each other, even exhibiting significant variations within individual belts.
-Shishimora Dorsa is the largest and most clearly defined ridge belt, with ~250 km within V-18.
-The belt trends NE and is somewhat elevated relative to adjacent regional plains.
+Shishimora Dorsa is the largest and most clearly defined ridge belt, with $\sim\!250$ km within V-18.
+The belt trends NE and is elevated relative to adjacent regional plains.
 Although dominated by ridges, the belt also includes radar-bright lineaments with two distinct azimuths that define a grid pattern.
-While the material forming the ridges is the same age or younger as the surrounding regional plains, a detailed global study of the relative ages of ridge belts and adjacent plains on Venus indicates that the ridges are generally older than the plains [4].